 Note: You can visit the Australian home affairs website to explore your visa options for studying in Australia.

-Now that you know everything about study in Australia requirements, you are ready to apply for an Australian institution of your choice and achieve your dream of studying in Australia.
+Now that you know everything about studying in Australia requirements, you are ready to apply for an Australian institution and achieve your dream of studying in Australia.

 Useful Links to Explore: